 “A man cannot be comfortable without his own approval.” ~Mark Twain

 Being a people pleaser has been a chronic issue for me for years, but I think I’ve finally nailed how to stop this self-effacing behavior.
 When I look back I could attribute it to many things.
-Maybe my tendency to please others stems from being the 3rd child, and having a brother who was ready to pounce on me at any moment.
+Maybe my tendency to please others stems from being the 3rd child and having a brother who was ready to pounce on me at any moment.
 Or maybe it’s connected to the approval and love I endlessly sought from my neglecting parents.
-My selflessness may also be rooted in my deep fear of rejection and strong desire to be accepted.
+My selflessness may also be rooted in my deep fear of rejection and a strong desire to be accepted.

 This kind of “skill”, putting others needs before your own, can develop in a variety of contexts and life circumstances, and without your awareness.
 However, there is usually one common denominator that will help you get to the bottom of this issue without too much digging in your past.

 Your need to please others is essentially a defense against the fear of abandonment.